KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 (June 22) “To the Bookdealers” [writings].

-Religion within the limits of Reason Alone [writings].
+Religion within the Boundaries of Mere Reason [writings].

 (November) Kant begins writing (but does not finish or publish) What Real Progress Has Metaphysics Made in Germany since the Time of Leibniz and Wolff? [writings].